tracevision/trace-vision-api-demo/README.md

 Follow instructions in `use_trace_vision_session_results.py` to check your session status, retrieve results, and use metadata to cut highlights and create tracking overlays.

 Note that you can save your output to `/tmp/local-video-footage` from inside Docker and it will be available outside Docker at `/path/to/local-video-footage`.

+Copyright (c) TraceVision, 2024

+This sample code is distributed under the MIT license.